Build and install Gramine from source

 Then, build and install Gramine by running the following:

-ninja -C build/
+meson compile -C build/

 Installation prefix

-By default, Meson uses installation prefix /usr/local
+By default, Meson uses installation prefix /usr/local.

 When installing from sources, Gramine executables are placed under

-.
+/usr/local/bin.
 Some Linux distributions (notably CentOS) do not search for executables under this path.
-If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that/usr/local/bin
+If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that/usr/local/binis in your path (in$PATHenvironment variable).
+Alternatively, you can modify the installation prefix (e.g. to/usr) or the executable directory (e.g. meson --bindir=/usr/bin).When installing from sources, Gramine Python modules are placed under

 --prefix=<prefix>.
 Note that if you chose something else than /usr